epifab/bastoni/README.md

     Message bus->>Player: PlayerJoinedRoom event
 ```

-Here is how two players (in the same room) can start playing together:
+The following diagram illustrates how two players (in the same room) can start playing together.
+Again, some components have been omitted for simplicity:

 ```mermaid
 sequenceDiagram